-You'll notice a lot of these are the old "blog pages" which we recently recommended moving away from.
+You'll notice a lot of low quality pages are the old "blog pages" which we dropped support for in 2019.

 Next up, you may see some paginated categories.
 Here again, we recommend setting your category pages to display 20 posts per page to decrease pagination, and splitting categories once they hit 20 posts to eliminate pagination altogether.

 Doing this also reduces the click depth of your formerly buried posts, which should give them a little boost in search engines.

 Per this post on categories, make sure you're adding 3-4 sentences to each category so that they're not thin-content pages, and ensure each category has a minimum of 8 posts.